United States bombing of the Chinese embassy in Belgrade: People's Liberation Army reforms

 Political science scholar Fiona Cunningham has argued that the bombing was a key event in shaping the modern People's Liberation Army.
 The NATO campaign had already alarmed Chinese leaders, fearing that its lack of United Nations Security Council approval, recognition of a breakaway state, and humanitarian justifications, could all be used in a potential conflict against China over Taiwan, Xinjiang, or Tibet.
 China's military establishment searched for ways to increase its strategic threats against the United States, including the development of precision conventional missiles, and offensive cyberwarfare operations.
 The PLA also recognized the importance of space-based military infrastructure to the US bombing, leading it to develop a number of anti-satellite weapons.
 The PLA's cyber and space capabilities were consolidated into the People's Liberation Army Strategic Support Force in 2015.
 It also triggered some debate around potential changes to China's nuclear no first use policy, but this remained unchanged.
+Academic Hui Zhang has argued that, along with the 1995-1996 Third Taiwan Strait Crisis, the 1999 Cox Report, and the 2001 Hainan Island incident, the bombing caused China reinvest in and reorient its nuclear weapons.